 Epigenetic-driven insights are proving to be fundamental to a myriad of diseases including cancer, heart, immunologic and neurological conditions.
-The mission of the Simpson Querrey Center for Epigenetics at Northwestern University Feinberg School of Medicine is the investigation of the link between environmental factors in the regulation of the expression of genes packaged within our chromatin.
+The mission of the Simpson Querrey Institute for Epigenetics at Northwestern University Feinberg School of Medicine is the investigation of the link between environmental factors in the regulation of the expression of genes packaged within our chromatin.
 Such studies shall define how the misregulation of epigenetic processes can result in pathological conditions and how we can take advantage of such molecular information for developing treatments through targeted therapeutics.

 About Our Name

 Our work is supported by the generosity of University trustees and supporters Louis A. Simpson ’58 and Kimberly K. Querrey.
 For more than a decade, Simpson and Querrey have consistently supported Northwestern and made possible many strategic initiatives, including the Louis A. Simpson and Kimberly K. Querrey Biomedical Research Center, a 14-story, 600,000-square-foot building that significantly expanded Feinberg’s biomedical research enterprise.

 News and Events